shofinadhiroh/simpn/bottleneck/README.rst

 - **Optimal Resource Calculation**: find under-resourced activities
 - **Time-Based Shortages**: temporarily remove staff/machines (e.g., holidays)
 - **Resource Constraints**: restrict which resources may work on a task
+- **Task Scheduling Constraints**: restrict tasks to run only on specific days or date ranges

 Modules
 -------